-The following requirements shall apply if the attending physician or another member of the Medical Staff with appropriate clinical privileges designated by the attending physician does not round on a patient in any given twenty-four (24) hour period and the daily rounding is provided by an appropriately credentialing AHP as set forth herein:
+The following requirements shall apply if the attending physician or another physician member of the Medical Staff with appropriate clinical privileges designated by the attending physician does not round on a patient in any given twenty-four hour period and the daily rounding is provided by an appropriately credentialed AHP as set forth herein:

-1. The attending physician shall at all times remain responsible for the establishment and implementation of the patient's plan of care.
+- 1. The attending practitioner shall at all times remain responsible for the establishment and implementation of the patient's plan of care.
 The direction and supervision of the AHP services outlined herein shall be the responsibility of the attending physician and AHP.
-Failure to appropriately supervise an AHP shall be grounds for corrective action against both the attending physician and the AHP pursuant to the Medical Staff Bylaws.

-- 2. The attending physician or another physician member of the Medical Staff with appropriate clinical privileges designated by the attending physician must either (i) certify in the medical record that he/she has reviewed and evaluated the AHP's progress notes and other medical record documentation within that twenty-four (24) hour AHP rounding period; or (ii) verbally communicate with the AHP regarding the patient within that twenty-four (24) hour AHP rounding period, such verbal communication to be documented by the AHP and co-signed by the physician by the end of the next calendar day. - 3.
-The attending physician or another member of the Medical Staff with appropriate clinical privileges designated by the attending physician must be available to come to the facility if needed at all times. - 4.
-The attending physician or another member of the Medical Staff with appropriate clinical privileges designated by the attending physician must come to the facility and assess the patient in person within twenty-four (24) hours (or sooner as warranted by the patient's condition) if requested by the patient, the patient's family, the rounding AHP, and/or any consulting physician or other member of the treatment team.
+Failure to appropriately supervise an AHP shall be grounds for corrective action against both the attending physician and the AHP pursuant to the Medical Staff Bylaws. - 2.
+The attending physician or another practitioner member of the Medical Staff with appropriate clinical privileges designated by the attending practitioner must either (I) certify in the medical record that he/she has reviewed and evaluated the AHP's progress notes and other medical record documentation within that twenty-four (24) hour AHP rounding period; or (ii) verbally communicate with the AHP regarding the patient within that twenty-four (24) hour AHP rounding period, such verbal communication to be documented by the AHP and co-signed by the practitioner by the end of the next calendar day. - 3.
+The attending physician or another practitioner-member of the Medical Staff with appropriate clinical privileges designated by the attending physician must be available to come to the facility if needed at all times.
+It is not permissible for a practitioner to sign out to the rounding AHP. - 4.
+The attending physician or another practitioner member of the Medical Staff with appropriate clinical privileges designated by the attending practitioner must come to the facility and assess the patient in person within twenty-four (24) hours (or sooner as warranted by the patient's condition) if requested by the patient, the patient's family, the rounding AHP, and/or any consulting physician or other member of the treatment team.

-Notwithstanding the foregoing, the attending physician or another member of the Medical Staff with appropriate clinical privileges designated by the attending physician must:
+Notwithstanding the foregoing, the attending physician or another practitioner member of the Medical Staff with appropriate clinical privileges designated by the attending practitioner must:

 - 1. Personally evaluate each non-ICU patient and formulate/ratify the plan of care within twenty-four (24) hours of an admission or sooner if warranted by the patient's condition. - 2.
-Personally evaluate each patient in the ICU within six (6) hours after admission or sooner if warranted by the patient's condition.
-Thereafter, the attending physician or another member of the Medical Staff with appropriate clinical privileges designated by the attending physician shall personally see patients in the Intensive Care Unit at least once every twenty-four (24) hours. - 3.
+Personally evaluate each patient in the ICU within two (2) hours after admission or sooner if warranted by the patient's condition.
+Thereafter, the attending physician or another practitioner member of the Medical Staff with appropriate clinical privileges designated by the attending practitioner shall personally see patients in the ICU at least once every twenty-four (24) hours. - 3.
 Generally evaluate each patient who has undergone inpatient surgery on postoperative day one.
-However, otherwise healthy patients who are hospitalized for a period of less than forty-eight (48) hours for a routine surgery in which defined clinical pathways are established may be seen on postoperative day one by an appropriately credentialed AHP as set forth in this Section 3.5 so long as the surgeon is available to personally assess the patient if needed. - 4.
-Personally evaluate each patient on the calendar day prior to discharge (or the day of discharge) except as specifically noted above with regard to short stay surgical patients. - 5.
-Personally evaluate each patient within twenty-four (24) hours prior to any transfer of a patient to a different level of care (whether higher or lower) or transfer to another facility.
+However, otherwise health patients who are hospitalized for a period of less than forty-eight (48) hours for a routine surgery in which defined clinical pathways are established may be seen on postoperative day one by an appropriately credentialed AHP as set for the in this Section 3.5 as long as the surgeon is available to personally assess the patient if needed. - 4.
+Personally evaluate each patient on the calendar day prior to discharge (or the day of discharge) except as specifically noted above with regard to short stay surgical patients.

+5. Personally evaluate each patient within twenty-four (24) hours prior to any transfer of a patient to a different level of care (whether higher or lower) or transfer to another facility.

-3.5 ATTENDING PHYSICIAN UNAVAILABILITY
+3.8 ATTENDING PRACTITIONER UNAVAILABILITY